nathancunn/nathancunn.github.io/aboutme.md

 [ParticleMDI](https://github.com/nathancunn/particleMDI.jl) - a Julia package for performing integrative cluster analysis on multiple genomic datasets.

 [pushshiftR](https://github.com/nathancunn/pushshiftR) - a _very_ basic package for reading Reddit data into R using the pushshift API.

+[acRonym](https://github.com/nathancunn/acRonym) - another extremely basic package for extracting acronyms and their definitions specified within a set of documents.